mudulo/hncard/README.md

 ## Contributing
-Think you could help debug, test and package, a Safari extension, please feel free to fork this repository, Currently quickly rebuilt this for Chrome and Firefox As HNProfile supports Chrome, Safari and Firefox, please test your code in all browsers if you can.
-If you can't (e.g. you're on Linux and can't test in Safari), please let me know and I'll test for you.
+Think you could help debug, test and package, a Safari extension, please feel free to fork this repository, Currently rebuilt this for Chrome and Firefox using Ubuntu, unable to test for Safari.